-Milam county judge Steve Young and Texas Public Radio reporters said that the facility, which once employed 15 individuals, had only 5 employees when the suspension of operations began.
-Young added that Bitmain had poured millions of dollars into renovating the buildings where the mining operation was based, and that there are an estimated 7,000-8,000 mining units within the facility.
+Milam county judge Steve Young and Texas Public Radio reporters said that the facility, which once employed 15 individuals, had only five employees when the suspension of operations began.
+Young added that Bitmain had poured millions of dollars into renovating the buildings where the mining operation was based and that there are an estimated 7,000-8,000 mining units within the facility.

 Grim Prospects for the Crypto Mining Industry

-This isn’t the first pice of news relating to Bitmain reducing its operations.
-In the last week fo 2018, reports emerged that Bitmain had begun the first in what is rumoured to be a series of rounds of layoffs that will eventually eliminate 50 percent of the company’s employees.
+This isn’t the first piece of news relating to Bitmain reducing its operations.
+In the last week fo 2018, reports emerged that Bitmain had begun the first in what is rumored to be a series of rounds of layoffs that will eventually eliminate 50 percent of the company’s employees.

 A separate rumor said the plan is for more than 50% of its headcount ???! pic.twitter.com/b0ZSBuPX4d